 ~ More than 20,000 death toll was recorded, including 15,898+Deaths and 2,531 people missings.

 ~ The magnitude of the earthquake was 9-9.1.

-~ The estimated loss made by this earthquake was $360 Billions +.
+~ The estimated loss made by this earthquake was $360 billion +.

 ~ The shaking lasted for about 6 minutes.

-Thousands of lives were saved by early warning system which alerted the citizens just a minute before the earthquake with the help of the alarm system and sending text messages.
-This reduces the loss by alerting railway department and industries assembly lines.
+Thousands of lives were saved by an early warning system which alerted the citizens just a minute before the earthquake with the help of the alarm system and sending text messages.

 Another main effect of this Tsunami was a Nuclear meltdown.